Dhruv-30/WebLinkExtractor/README.md

 #Assumptions

 Libraries such as "requests" and "BeatifulSoup4" might not be present in all systems, provided a "pip install" at the beginning of the notebook if libraries are missing.
-The URLs provided are well-formed.
+The URLs provided are well-formed, with scraping TOS in mind.
 Network latency and failures are possible, and the code is designed to handle such scenarios properly.

 #Improvements